 Over the past 20 years, the entertainment industry has been transformed by mega-mergers, including Disney’s acquisitions of Pixar, Marvel, Lucasfilm and 20th Century Fox, AT&T’s takeover of Time Warner, Comcast’s onboarding of NBCUniversal and Amazon’s buyout of MGM.
 While some deals have worked out well, many others have not.

 Biden’s Federal Trade Commission under the leadership of Lina Khan clamped down on new deals, seeing most as anti-competitive and contrary to the interests of consumers.
-This contributed in Sony deciding not to pursue an acquisition of Paramount, fearing pushback from regulators that would require significant legal fees and an uncertain result.
+This contributed to Sony deciding not to pursue an acquisition of Paramount, fearing pushback from regulators that would require significant legal fees and an uncertain result.
 Meanwhile, industry CEOs including Zaslav and former Sony CEO Tony Vinciquerra are predicting “chaos” ahead for the entertainment industry.